The Road to El Dorado: Initial

 Among the film's more positive reviewers was Roger Ebert of the Chicago Sun-Times, who gave the film three stars out of four.
 He acknowledged that although The Road to El Dorado is not "as quirky as Antz or as grown up as The Prince of Egypt", it is "bright and has good energy, and the kinds of witty asides that entertain the adults in between the margins of the stuff for the kids."
 Joel Siegel, reviewing on the television program Good Morning America, called it "solid gold," claiming the film was "paved with laughs."
 Jay Boyar of the Orlando Sentinel stated "The Road to El Dorado is borderline entertaining, I suppose, with animation that is, at times, truly impressive.
 And if the six Elton John/Tim Rice songs are thoroughly forgettable, they lack sufficient distinction to actually become annoying."

-In more recent years, Jason Schwartz of Geeks called the film "a hidden gem", and was taken aback at "how well it has aged and how baffling it is that this movie wasn't a success."
-He called the film "beautifully animated", and praised the Elton John songs/Hans Zimmer soundtrack.
-He also praised the characterizations writing, "Miguel and Tulio play off each other effortlessly.
-Not only does the humor between the two of them flow well, but their friendship is authentic."
-Petrana Radulovic, writing for Polygon, praised the characters of Miguel and Tulio, as well as the "hilarious scenes and quippy dialogue."

-Indigenous rights organizations criticized the movie for its sexist and racist themes, and for its lack of historical sensitivity.
-Olin Tezcatlipoca, director of the Mexica Movement, pointed out that the movie portrays Chel as a "sex toy" for the two Spaniards, and that the representation of them as saviors from the barbarity of human sacrifices and from indigenous collaborationism with Cortés "has no respect for history."
+Indigenous rights organizations criticized the film for its sexist and racist themes, and for its lack of historical sensitivity.
+Olin Tezcatlipoca, director of the Mexica Movement, argued that the movie portrays Chel as a "sex toy" for the two Spaniards, and that the representation of them as saviors from the barbarity of human sacrifices and from indigenous collaborationism with Hernán Cortés "has no respect for history."